We believe that all money should be spent or invested, never saved. Yes, this even includes an emergency fund.

-99% of the financial media will tell you that saving money is the most important thing that you can do.
-If you don’t save money then you’ll never be able to:
+This might seem a little counterintuitive.
+After all, 99% of the financial media tells you that saving money is the most important thing that you can do.
+If you never save then how are you supposed to:

 - Buy a house